Skip to content Skip to footer navigation

 Safe use

 It's like a scene from a movie: you're happily blending away until your smoothie explodes all over the kitchen.
-This has happened in our own kitchen lab – the lid was off a blender and the pulse button was accidentally activated.
+This has happened in our own kitchen lab – a blender had its lid off and the pulse button was accidentally activated.

-An incident like this can easily happen, and unfortunately with reports of erupting Thermomixes, it's important to take extra safety precautions.
+An incident like this can easily happen, and unfortunately with reports of hot liquid escaping from a blender or similar machine, it's important to take extra safety precautions.

 • Be mindful of where the controls are positioned and how they work.